sbmooc/chrome-extensions/github-pr-markdown-copy/README.md

 - Chrome's scripting API to extract PR information from the page
 - The clipboard API to copy the formatted markdown link

+## Slack Integration

+To make the markdown links work properly in Slack:

+1. **Enable markdown formatting in Slack:**
+   - Go to **Preferences** → **Advanced**
+   - Under **Input options**, check "Format messages with markup"
+   - This allows Slack to recognize and render markdown-style links

+2. **Using the copied links:**
+   - After copying from GitHub, paste directly into Slack
+   - The link will appear as `[PR Title](url)` initially
+   - Press Enter to send, and Slack will render it as a clickable link with the PR title as text

+**Note:** Without enabling markup formatting in Slack, the links will appear as plain text rather than clickable links.

 ## Permissions

 - `activeTab`: To read PR information from the current tab